 how to reduce absenteeism and presenteeism?

 The direct and indirect fees associated with absence and inattention are considerable — particularly for small and medium-sized businesses.
 When employers reduce absenteeism and presenteeism, they reap tangible benefits.
-These include:

 - Reduced staff-related expenses